A track record of profitability Hydro-Dynamix franchisee aims to build a significant asset

 'The training programme covers a technology induction, the business plan, marketing, the job at hand and advice on what aspects of the business to spend money on, while in terms of support Hydro-Dynamix finds national account work for all of the franchisees and someone is always on the other end of the phone to answer queries.
 The benefit of being part of a nationwide franchisee network is that if a commercial job comes up and it is too big for you to do alone you can contact another franchisee for help and work on it together.'

-Earlier this year, Hydro-Dynamix joined forces with two other companies within the sector and created the company Damage Mitigation (DAM-mit) to provide franchisees with another source of work and income.
+In 2008 Hydro-Dynamix joined forces with two other companies within the sector and created the company Damage Mitigation (DAM-mit) to provide franchisees with another source of work and income.
 DAM-mit offers a revolutionary concept in flood and fire restoration with franchisees working alongside loss adjusters and insurance companies to provide a full restoration and repair service to the damaged properties.

 With a variety of cleaning opportunities, every day is different for Eric.
 'In July my work varied from cleaning patios and driveways to upholstery,' he says.
 'The best thing about using the truck mount system is that no cleaning job is too big or too small - I am able to clean anything from offices and pubs to large houses, bungalows and flats providing there is room to park the truck mount system outside!